Follow the path to the three-storied pagoda at the top of the hill, and witness the finest camellia-viewing sites in Tokyo.

 of camellias blossom brilliantly in the garden.

-For the spring of 2021, a new viewing area presenting another beauty of the camellias will be created on the hilltop area where the three-storied pagoda stands.
 Along with the Tokyo Sea of Clouds and One Thousand Lights, as well as our elegant camellia-themed meals, now more than ever guests can experience the beauty of the camellias that have been adored in Japan since days long past.

 ◆ The walk to the hilltop includes a gently sloping climb of a total of approximately